SIakovlev/CarND_Term1_P3/writeup_template.md

 ![alt text][image6] ![alt text][image7]

 * Third, in order to improve robustness at the straight parts of the route, **random shifts** of the image to the right or left were added to the dataset.
-I shift the central image to the right by 10 - 20 pixels and correct the corresponding steering angle by a factor that depends on the shif:
+I shift the central image to the right by 10 - 20 pixels and correct the corresponding steering angle by a factor that depends on the shift:

 ```python
 if dice == 1: